 - 1. Student: Graduate students are expected to take the initiative in identifying an appropriate organization, and initiating, planning, and executing the Internship in a timely manner.
 This requirement ensures that the organization selected is the most appropriate to assist the student in integrating and applying his or her knowledge and skills in a practice setting consistent with the student's chosen concentration.
 The Internship will enable interactions that can enhance the student's employability following graduation. - 2.
-Internship Coordinator: The Internship Coordinator's role is to provide the student and the Preceptor with copies of the MPH Internship Manual and Syllabus; ensure that students complete all the required steps in the Internship process, including the paperwork necessary for successful completion of the Internship; and maintain record keeping of all internship documents.
-The Internship Coordinator is also responsible for entering the student's final grade into the system.
+Internship Coordinator: The Internship Coordinator's role is to assist students in identifying an appropriate Internship site/s; provide the student and the Preceptor with copies of the MPH Internship Manual and Syllabus; maintain a record of preceptor qualifications; and ensure that students complete all the required steps in the Internship process, including the paperwork necessary for successful completion of the Internship.
+The Internship Coordinator is also responsible for entering the student's final grade into the system. - 3.
+Academic Advisor: The Academic Advisor's key role is to advise students in identifying participating organizations and productive practical experiences in line with the student's concentration and career aspirations.
+They also provide mentoring support to understand the Internship's requirements, including competencies and their integration in the practicum along with report writing.